For sleeping

 With the herds

 Keep away from shepherds’ huts, flocks, night pens and drinking troughs.
-Do not contaminate watering holes.
+Do not contaminate waterholes.
 Do not use headlamps to illuminate herds.
 If a herd passes through your camp: put your things away and wait calmly for it to pass.

 With agriculture

-Never settle in unmown grassland: these meadows are essential resources for the mountain farming economy.
+Never settle in unmown meadows: these meadows are essential resources for the mountain farming economy, and are used in particular to feed livestock.
 Always close the gates of paddocks after use.

 With local residents